- Germany has said it will phase out coal by 2038 as it looks to renewable energy sources for its power generation.

 It says that if coal is to have a place as a cleaner energy source in the coming decades to come, “greater efforts are needed by government and industry to develop and deploy less polluting and more efficient technologies”.

-While Germany’s move away from coal and lignite will prove an expensive business in the short term, it may prove to be a small price to pay compared to dealing with climate change in the long term.
+While Germany’s move away from coal fired power stations and lignite mines will prove an expensive business in the short term, it may prove to be a small price to pay compared to dealing with climate change in the long term.

 A $45 billion compensation package will support closing lignite mines and coal-fired power stations in Saxony-Anhalt, Saxony, North Rhine-Westphalia, Brandenburg, and other areas dependent on the coal industry.